Check out our White Paper Series!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

-InterBel Telephone provides phone and internet services to customers in northwestern Montana.
-They manage approximately 3500 access lines, 3 fiber rings, 1 central office, and 26 remote sites.
+InterBel Telephone supports a mix of phone and internet services across northwestern Montana.
+Their network spans approximately 3500 access lines, 3 fiber rings, 1 central office, and 26 remote sites, which makes efficient monitoring essential to limiting downtime and avoiding unnecessary travel to distant locations.

-InterBel had been using a 5ESS switch, which collected alarms for the equipment around their SONET ring.
-"The 5E switch itself had alarm points.
-We monitored the alarms right on the switch," said Rob Little, Plant Manager.
+InterBel had been using a 5ESS switch that collected alarms for equipment around their SONET ring.
+As Plant Manager Rob Little explained, "The 5E switch itself had alarm points.
+We monitored the alarms right on the switch."

 "It has given us the chance to be proactive when it comes to outages in our system."

-When it came time to replace the 5ESS switch, Sosa called on past experiences to come up with a new solution.
-"Where I worked previously, we deployed virtually all DPS equipment," said Marty Sosa, Central Office Supervisor.
+Central Office Supervisor Marty Sosa recommended DPS Telecom based on previous experience.
+"Where I worked previously, we deployed virtually all DPS equipment," said Sosa.
 "One of my co-workers couldn't speak enough good about DPS, so I ended up ordering a boatload of equipment."

-"From that experience, I knew that DPS is a good company.
+Sosa continued, "From that experience, I knew that DPS is a good company.
 It's the company I'd want to work with if I was setting up alarms.
-So I made the recommendation at InterBel to look at DPS," Sosa explains.
+So I made the recommendation at InterBel to look at DPS."

-InterBel uses a third-party service, called VisionNet, for monitoring functions.
+InterBel also works with a third-party monitoring service called VisionNet.
 "Also, because VisionNet has a T/Mon, it made sense for us to look at DPS."

 "We started with the NetGuardians and VisionNet was monitoring our alarms for a period of time," said Little.
 "Then we went to a T/Mon.
 We started monitoring our own alarms, and having VisionNet monitor alarms after hours and on weekends for us."

-Now that they have deployed the T/Mon, it has become a critical piece of InterBel's network.
+After deploying T/Mon, it became a key component of InterBel's monitoring approach.
 "We use the T/Mon itself to monitor all of our access equipment," said Little.
 "It has given us the chance to be proactive when it comes to outages in our system."

-"[T/Mon] also monitors some of our ISP equipment, but it's pretty minimal.
-Its just ping type stuff right now to make sure the interfaces are online." said Little.
+Little also noted that the team began with basic IP reachability monitoring on some ISP equipment: "[T/Mon] also monitors some of our ISP equipment, but it's pretty minimal.
+Its just ping type stuff right now to make sure the interfaces are online."

 "It was really insightful for me to see how things are configured, how they work, and how you put it all together."

-Rasmussen and Little attended DPS Telecom's four-day training course, which covers several major protocols, DPS products, and monitoring best practices.
-"There are a lot of things we learned," said Rasmussen, SP Supervisor.
+Tom Rasmussen (SP Supervisor) and Rob Little attended DPS Telecom's four-day training course covering major protocols, DPS products, and monitoring best practices.
+"There are a lot of things we learned," said Rasmussen.
 "But, neither of us have really been in the back end of the T/Mon or the NetGuardian."

-The training course features hands-on experience, so that students become familiar with how the DPS equipment is designed.
+The course includes hands-on exercises so teams can better understand how to build alarm points, map inputs, and structure notifications.
 "It was really insightful for me to see how things are configured, how they work, and how you put it all together," said Rasmussen.

 "Training went well and I've got all my questions answered."